DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-07-12-when-francis-felt-frustrated.md

 “Bit late, but ok”

-Francis fills out another form to provider her bak details.
+Francis fills out another form to provider her bank details.

 ![Screenshot showing a page with the old 'Interview needs' question with information about COVID-19 and how providers are not flexible with interview dates.
 The questions asl reads, 'Do you have any interview needs?'.](bank-account-details.png)